blockmason/simple-ownership-contract-demo/README.md

 ```
 Find the complete code in `app-complete.js`.

+Note - we didn't use any complex or large libraries like `web3.js`, which requires an instance of the `Ownership` contract to be created before the contract function methods can be called. **Except for our confirm message, there is nothing in the code to even indicate that blockchains are involved!**

 ### Run your DApp

 > Run the application from the project root folder with: